anee127/Milestone-Project-1/README.md

 ## Bugs

 1. The hero image used initially caused the whole website to load slowly, so I had to compress the image to make the file size smaller but so that the resolution of the image does not change drastically.
 I used [Reduce Images](https://www.reduceimages.com/) to make the image smaller which resolved the problem.
 2. The hamburger icon for the menu was not functioning at first and found that it was because I did not have JQuery script in my code.
-I found the links needed by searching JQuery for navbar.
+I found the links needed by searching 'JQuery for navbar'.
 3. The project section on the about page had images that were too large.
 I first manually cropped them and save the pictures as seperate files but also used [Reduce Images](https://www.reduceimages.com/) website to make the images smaller and quicker to load on the page.
+4. Some of the icons used in the footer were not working as a small square was showing instead of an icon.
+I assumed it was a problem with the browser, but my mentor pointed out to me that I was taking the icon links from the most recent version of FontAwesome when in fact, I am using version 4.7.0.
+This was easily fixed as I took the icons from the site that was compatible.
 ## Credits
 ### Content